macuriels/portfolio/content/project/international-sanctions-network/index.md

 ## Communities

-Countries further from the center tend to form clusters of sanctioning/sanctioned countries, and these clusters correlate to geographic regions.
+Countries further from the center tend to form clusters of countries that have sanctioned each other, and these clusters correlate to geographic regions.

 These clusters can be considered sanctioning communities that are determined by **regional dynamics**.